WesleyBryie/SideServer-for-Linux/README.md

 sudo apt install libhandy-1-0 libhandy-1-dev
 ```

-Then you can install the DEB package [from here](https://github.com/i-love-altlinux/AltLinux/releases).
+Then you can install the DEB package [from here](https://github.com/SideStore/SideServer-for-Linux/releases).

-If you use Arch Linux, you can use [the AUR package](https://aur.archlinux.org/packages/altlinux).

-There is also a [git version](https://aur.archlinux.org/packages/altlinux-git) of AltLinux available as an AUR package.

 If you use Fedora, you can [run the script without installing](#run-the-script-without-installing).

-## Uninstall AltLinux
+## Uninstalling SideServer

-If you want to uninstall AltLinux, run the following commands:
+If you want to uninstall SideServer, run the following commands:

 ```
 sudo apt purge altlinux